Between Baby Boomers and Millennials, Many Adults Want a Cruise–Minus Kids

-Virgin Voyagers, a newer cruise line, has ships in the works to be constructed by 2020.
-They are also locating towards targeting the millennial demographic.
+Virgin Voyagers, a newer cruise line, has ships in the works, and they are also gravitating towards targeting the millennial demographic.

 Even if you don’t want to leave the kids at home for a week, you still have opportunities for some peace and quiet on family cruise ships.

 According to Faust, a lot of mainstream cruise ships are designating areas for adult-only spaces.